Religious antisemitism: New Testament and antisemitism

 The Codex Sinaiticus contains two extra books in the New Testament—the Shepherd of Hermas and the Epistle of Barnabas.
-The latter emphasizes the claim that it was the Jews, not the Romans, who killed Jesus, and is full of antisemitism.
-The Epistle of Barnabas was not accepted as part of the canon; Professor Bart Ehrman has stated "the suffering of Jews in the subsequent centuries would, if possible, have been even worse had the Epistle of Barnabas remained".
+The latter emphasizes the claim that it was the Jews, not the Romans, who killed Jesus and is full of antisemitism.
+The Epistle of Barnabas was not accepted as part of the canon; Professor Bart Ehrman has stated, "the suffering of Jews in the subsequent centuries would, if possible, have been even worse had the Epistle of Barnabas remained".

 Early Christianity

-A number of early and influential Church works—such as the dialogues of Justin Martyr, the homilies of John Chrysostom, and the testimonies of church father Cyprian—are strongly anti-Jewish.
+Many early and influential Church works—such as the dialogues of Justin Martyr, the homilies of John Chrysostom, and the testimonies of the church father Cyprian—are strongly anti-Jewish.

 During a discussion on the celebration of Easter during the First Council of Nicaea in 325 CE, Roman emperor Constantine said, ... it appeared an unworthy thing that in the celebration of this most holy feast we should follow the practice of the Jews, who have impiously defiled their hands with enormous sin, and are, therefore, deservedly afflicted with blindness of soul. ...
 Let us then have nothing in common with the detestable Jewish crowd; for we have received from our Saviour a different way.

 Prejudice against Jews in the Roman Empire was formalized in 438, when the Code of Theodosius II established Christianity as the only legal religion in the Roman Empire.
-The Justinian Code a century later stripped Jews of many of their rights, and Church councils throughout the 6th and 7th century, including the Council of Orleans, further enforced anti-Jewish provisions.
+The Justinian Code a century later stripped Jews of many of their rights, and Church councils throughout the 6th and 7th centuries, including the Council of Orleans, further enforced anti-Jewish provisions.
 These restrictions began as early as 305, when, in Elvira (now Granada), a Spanish town in Andalucia, the first known laws of any church council against Jews appeared.
-Christian women were forbidden to marry Jews unless the Jew first converted to Catholicism.
+Christian women were forbidden to marry Jews unless the betrothed Jewish male first converted to Catholicism.
 Jews were forbidden to extend hospitality to Catholics.
 Jews could not keep Catholic Christian concubines and were forbidden to bless the fields of Catholics.
-In 589, in Catholic Iberia, the Third Council of Toledo ordered that children born of marriage between Jews and Catholic be baptized by force.
-By the Twelfth Council of Toledo (681) a policy of forced conversion of all Jews was initiated (Liber Judicum, II.2 as given in Roth).
-Thousands fled, and thousands of others converted to Roman Catholicism.
+In 589, in Catholic Iberia, the Third Council of Toledo ordered that children born of a marriage between Jews and Catholics be baptized by force.
+By the Twelfth Council of Toledo (681), a policy of forced conversion of all Jews was initiated (Liber Judicum, II.2 as given in Roth).
+Thousands fled, and others converted to Roman Catholicism.